Applications for our 2019-20 Scratchpad Series are now closed.

-Scratchpad participants will spend a week in New York City for a developmental reading of their play with top-notch professional collaborators—director, cast, and The Realm’s artistic staff.
-If the playwright is based outside of New York, The Realm will also facilitate travel and housing for the workshop.
+Scratchpad participants receive a developmental workshop of up to one week in New York City, working with top-notch professional collaborators—director, cast, and The Realm’s artistic staff.
+If the playwright is based outside of New York, The Realm also facilitates the playwright’s travel and housing for the workshop.

 What We’re Looking For

-We love plays with evocative language, plays that contemplate big, unanswerable questions, that are intellectually curious and embrace the complexity of life, and demonstrate an understanding of the possibilities of dramatic storytelling.
+We love plays with evocative language, plays that contemplate big, unanswerable questions, that are intellectually curious, embrace the complexity of life, and demonstrate an understanding of the possibilities of dramatic storytelling.
 And of course, plays that are inherently theatrical—that could never be anything other than a play!

 As a playwright-centric company hoping to help create the next generation of successful playwrights, we believe it is our responsibility to ensure that the playwrights and the stories we support fully reflect the diversity of the society we live in.
 As such, we encourage writers and stories with unique cultural perspectives, experiences and backgrounds.
 With Scratchpad in particular, we aim to help artists break through any barriers that may exist—geographical, economic or otherwise—bringing voices and stories as diverse as our country to work with us and hopefully one day be seen on stages all across the United States.

-I have a script that I’d like The Realm to consider for production, but it doesn’t need a reading.
-Can I still submit to the Scratchpad Series?
+I have a script that I’d like The Realm to consider, but it doesn’t need a developmental reading.
+Is there a way to submit just for production consideration?

 Are there any limitations on the type of work I can apply with?

 This series was created, in part, to eliminate geographical barriers between The Realm and writers not based in New York City.
-The Realm will facilitate travel and housing for Scratchpad participants based in other U.S. cities, but we're currently only able to accept submissions from U.S. residents.
-We do hope to expand Scratchpad to international applicants in coming seasons.
+The Realm will facilitate travel and housing for Scratchpad participants based elsewhere in the United States.

 Does whether or not I have an agent affect my eligibility for The Realm’s programs?